shikaan/shikaan.github.io/content/blog/design-patterns-memento/index.md

 ---
 # Introduction

-As some of you may remember, in the [pilot episode](https://dev.to/shikaan/design-patterns-in-web-development-2gbp) I said I was about to explain _Command_ with three examples: a UI kit, a CQRS application and an undo/redo implementation in Electron.
-In the [Command episode](https://dev.to/shikaan/design-patterns-in-web-development---1-command-2jf) though I didn't provide the latter and the reason is extremely simple: I am a jerk.
+As some of you may remember, in the [pilot episode](/design-patterns-in-web-development-intro) I said I was about to explain _Command_ with three examples: a UI kit, a CQRS application and an undo/redo implementation in Electron.
+In the [Command episode](/design-patterns-command) though I didn't provide the latter and the reason is extremely simple: I am a jerk.

-Furthermore, it made much more sense to me using that example to explain another Behavioral Pattern<a href="#note1" id="note1ref"><sup>1</sup></a> belonging to the classic patterns in the [Gang of Four](https://en.wikipedia.org/wiki/Design_Patterns): **Memento**.
+Furthermore, it made much more sense to me using that example to explain another Behavioral Pattern[^1] belonging to the classic patterns in the [Gang of Four](https://en.wikipedia.org/wiki/Design_Patterns): **Memento**.

 # Memento

-**<a href="#code-examples">Bla, bla, bla.
-Code please</a>**

 ## Example: Calculator